why shop manta sleep

 The zero gravity sleep position helps because it opens up your chest, preventing airway blockage.

-That said, zero g is also a good position if you snore occasionally.
+Zero g is also a good position if you snore occasionally.
 It may also help relieve congestion from allergies or sinusitis.

 Consider the zero gravity sleep position if difficulty breathing gets in the way of a decent night’s rest.

-Aids with Blood Circulation and Digestion
+Aids With Blood Circulation and Digestion

 Sleeping in the zero g position puts your body in a neutral pose.
 There’s little to no pressure on your vital organs.
 Your blood can flow properly with your head and feet above heart level.